zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/oidc.md

 {{% alert color="info" %}}
 In version 2.0.0 and above of the OIDC SSO module you will also find a microflow for parsing PIB tokens.
 This feature will be released publicly in the future and documented at that time.
 {{% /alert %}}

+{{% alert color="info" %}}Starting from version 4.0.0, the default user roles in UserProvisioning will be assigned alongside the roles parsed from the access token.{{% /alert %}}

 #### Parsing SAM Access Tokens